JaeyeopC/TUM_Master-Praktikum__LLM_Market_Analysis/README.md

 It begins with **data collection by crawling insurer sites** to gather product pages, followed by filtering and transformation steps to remove irrelevant content and convert or normalize content for downstream processing.

 Next, the pipeline performs **LLM-based extraction and classification of product details**.
-The project explicitly states that **GPT-4o** is the primary model used for classification and comparison generation, and that multiple prompting strategies are applied, including:
+The project explicitly states that **GPT-4o** is the primary model used for classification and comparison generation, and that multiple prompting strategies.

-- Role-based prompting
-- Iterative prompting
-- Structured output prompting
-- Constraint-based prompting

 Finally, the system generates **product comparisons** by identifying similar products across providers using **embeddings and cosine similarity**.

 ---